Enigmatic-Smile/docs/webhooks/README.md

 There are two ways you can register Webhooks with the Fidel API.
 You can create them in the [Fidel Dashboard, under the "Webhooks" page](https://dashboard.fidel.uk/webhooks) or make HTTP requests using the [Webhooks API](https://reference.fidel.uk/v1/reference#create-webhook-brand).

-The Fidel API has two types of webhooks, both of which work similarly, but require slightly different things to be registered.
+The Fidel API has two types of webhooks, both of which work similarly, but have slightly different requirements to be registered.

 ##### Brand Webhook